Volume 69, Issue 5

 Academics: We educate to transform health care.

-• Scholarly Activity: 250 peer reviewed publications with GHS identification/ attribution
+• Scholarly Activity: 250 peer reviewed publications with Prisma Health identification/ attribution

 We all have a shared interest in achieving these goals.
 Results from the People, Experience, Quality, Engagement and Finance pillars influence the annual employee incentive.
 FY18 “spotlight” goals—Magnet Status, Total PMPM Spend and the Wellness Measure—however, do not factor into the employee incentive but are key system strategies that we will track and measure over the next 12 months.